fandora-network/docs/docs/develop/advanced/calling-plasma-contracts.md

   )
 ```

-### 3. Display account balances for users on Polygon
+### 3. Display account balances for users on fandora

-**Description**: Query ERC20 token balances for user on Polygon and Goerli
+**Description**: Query ERC20 token balances for user on fandora and Goerli

 1. Invokes the standard `balanceOf` function of ERC20 contract.
    - **Contract**: `ChildERC20.sol`
-   - **Network**: Polygon
+   - **Network**: fandora
    - **Function**: `balanceOf`
      ```javascript
-     // ERC20TokenContract can be either on Goerli or Polygon ERC20TokenContract.methods.balanceOf(owner);
+     // ERC20TokenContract can be either on Goerli or fandora ERC20TokenContract.methods.balanceOf(owner);
      ```

-### 4. Withdraw ERC20 tokens from Polygon to Goerli
+### 4. Withdraw ERC20 tokens from fandora to Goerli

-**Description**: Withdraw assets (ERC20) from Polygon testnet to Goerli
+**Description**: Withdraw assets (ERC20) from fandora testnet to Goerli

 Procedure of Withdrawal:

-1. Burn tokens on Polygon sidechain
+1. Burn tokens on fandora sidechain
 2. Submit proof of burn (the receipt of burn tx) on Root Chain
    1. This step is executed only after the block consisting of the burn tx has been included in a checkpoint on the Root Chain.
    2. After checkpoint submission, a successful execution of this step